drakhart/ha-super-soco-custom/README.md

 ## Configuration

-Configuration is done in the UI; go to "Configuration" -> "Integrations" click "+ Add Integration" and search for "Super Soco Custom", then enter your login credentials as you would do in the official app:
+Configuration is done in the UI; go to "Configuration" -> "Integrations" click "+ Add Integration" and search for "Vmoto & Super Soco", then select the login method and enter your login credentials as you would do in the official app:

 ![Setup][img-setup]